MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-02-complete-ai-travel-agent.md

 ## Exercise 2: Create a Handlebars prompt

 In this exercise, you'll create a function from a Handlebars prompt.
-The function will prompt the LLM to create a travel itenerary for the user.
+The function will prompt the LLM to create a travel itinerary for the user.
 Let's get started!

 **Estimated exercise completion time**: 10 minutes